The Steps to Take After a Car Accident in Chicago

 - Cooperate with police officers and make sure you get a chance to tell them what happened.

-Statutes of limitation can be longer or shorter depending on the facts so victims should never assume that their claim will be viable if they fail to act.
+Statutes of limitation can be longer or shorter depending on the facts, so victims should never assume that their claim will be viable if they fail to act.

-The personal injury attorneys at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to take your call so that you can get the answers you deserve, whenever you need them.
-We offer all injury victims a free case consultation without any obligation and we will keep everything discussed confidential.
+The personal injury attorneys at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to take your call.
+We offer all injury victims free consultations without any obligation.
+Finally, there is no fee unless you win your case.